AaronRuizMoraUK/DirectX11-Course/README.md

 <img src="./DX11-logo.jpg">

-Project generated from doing the Udemy course  [The Complete Course of Microsoft DirectX 2024](https://www.udemy.com/course/directx-course/) by The Tech Courses.
+Project generated while doing Sections 1-3 of the Udemy course  [The Complete Course of Microsoft DirectX 2024](https://www.udemy.com/course/directx-course/) by The Tech Courses.

 Simple DirectX 11 renderer that draws a triangle and a cube on screen using a texture.